gallenc/solent2Public/week2/factoryandfacade/README.md

 ### 3.Generate code from the diagram

-One of gthe key benifits of UML is its ability to support the generation of code in any language from the diagram.
+One of the key benefits of UML is its ability to support the generation of code in any language from the diagram.
 How each UML CASE tool generates code is different for each tool.
 Some tools are better or more flexible than others.
 The easyUML tool in Netbeans provides a degree of java code generation although it is not perfect.